codemanas/cm-blocks-docs/docs/accordion.md

 ## Introduction
 Cm Accordion is a WordPress Blocks that is designed to create accordion sections effortlessly in WordPress.
 Using our Accordion Block you can create organize data in a compact form.
 Visitors can expand or collapse its information.
 This will enhance user experience and make site space organized.
-Accordion can be used in different sections like, FAQs, Questions Answers ans much more.
+Accordion can be used in different sections like, FAQs, Questions Answers and much more.

 ## Accordion Setting and Styles
-Accordion options and customization  is categorized into Setting and Styles.
+Accordion options and customization  is categorized into two i.e Setting and Styles.
 We have setting and styles options for both acoordion as well as accordion icon.

 ![CM  Accordion Setting Style Image](img/accordion/setting-style.jpg)